0mds/SteamDiscoveryQueue/README.md

 # Steam Discovery Queue
-Script to automatically complete the Steam Discovery Queue (used as a bookmarklet).
+Script to automatically complete the Steam Discovery Queue (for use as a bookmarklet).

 ---